 - Search for the old domain name and Replace with the new domain name.

-Step 12 - Check your site again (Optional)
+Step 10 - Recheck your site (Optional)